 School Overview

-The teacher population of 1,982 teachers has grown by 172% over five years.
+The teacher population of 1,982 teachers has stayed relatively flat over five years.

 Salt Lake Community College